christianmilson/Udacity-Algorithm-and-Data-Structure-Nanodegree/P1/explanation.md

 ## Project 4

-The task was to implement a basic active directory clone For this approach i chose to implement recursion in the is_user_in_group method as the search depth is unknown
+The task was to implement a basic active directory clone.

+For this approach i chose to implement recursion in the is_user_in_group method as the search depth is unknown

 Time Complexity is O(n), where n represents the number of recursive iterations need to search, this is dependent on the number of groups and there sub groups/users.